hashicorp/terraform-provider-google/website/docs/r/compute_firewall_policy_rule.html.markdown

 * `priority` -
   (Required)
   An integer indicating the priority of a rule in the list.
 The priority must be a positive value between 0 and 2147483647.
-Rules are evaluated from highest to lowest priority where 0 is the highest priority and 2147483647 is the lowest prority.
+Rules are evaluated from highest to lowest priority where 0 is the highest priority and 2147483647 is the lowest priority.